auth0/docs/articles/native-platforms/ios-swift/05-authorization.md

 ## Before Starting

-You need to know how to retrieve a user's pofile, check the [user sessions](/quickstart/native/ios-swift/03-user-sessions) tutorial for more information on how to get the user profile.
+You need to know how to retrieve a user's profile, check the [user sessions](/quickstart/native/ios-swift/03-user-sessions) tutorial for more information on how to get the user profile.

 ## Create a Rule to Assign Roles